Gabweare/WHSTechNotes/journal.md

 # May 5, 2025
 Weekly Journal Prompt:
 I believe that the 100 men could beat the gorilla.
 Not only are gorillas mostly peaceful, but humans have stratigy and we outnumber it.
-Obvosly we would lose a few men, but we would still win.
+Obvisly we would lose a few men, but we would still win.

 Since a lot of people matured from COVID, we understand that this is just a trend and we should NOT fight a gorilla.
 This trend evolved from a single question to countless people making tik-toks with the gorilla (or humans) doing crazy things.
 This trend provides both entertainment and education.
+# May 12, 2025
+Weekly Journal Prompt:
+# May 19, 2025
+Weekly Journal Prompt: Yes I am ready for summer after all the stress this school gave me throughout the year.